mattduguid/mcp-101/README.md

 specificaly we,
 - add "icon" which is our 128 pixel x 128 pixel in /icon.png used for the extension
 - add "publisher" and "repository" which are required for packaging into a .vsix
-- change "activationEvents" and "contributes/commands" for running the extension,
+- change "activationEvents" and "contributes/commands" for running the extension
+- add "keybindings" for easy keyboard shortcuts

 ```json
 ...etc...